Punch (magazine): Later years

 Punch material was collected in book formats from the late 19th century, which included Pick of the Punch annuals with cartoons and text features, Punch and the War (a 1941 collection of WWII-related cartoons), and A Big Bowl of Punch – which was republished a number of times.
 Many Punch cartoonists of the late 20th century published collections of their own, partly based on Punch contributions.

-In early 1996, businessman Mohamed Al-Fayed bought the rights to the name, and Punch was relaunched later that year.
-The new version of the magazine was intended to be a spoiler aimed at Private Eye, which had published many items critical of Fayed.
+In early 1996, businessman Mohamed Al-Fayed relaunched Punch.
 Punch never became profitable in its new incarnation, and at the end of May 2002, it was announced as once more ceasing publication.
-Press reports quoted a loss of £16 million over the six years of publication, with only 6,000 subscribers at the end.
+Press reports estimated a loss of between £10 and £16 million over the six years of publication, with around 6,000 subscribers at the end.

 Whereas the earlier version of Punch prominently featured the clownish character Punchinello (Punch of Punch and Judy) performing antics on front covers, the resurrected Punch did not use the character, but featured on its weekly covers a photograph of a boxing glove, thus informing its readers that the new magazine intended its name to mean "punch" in the sense of a boxing blow.

 Punch table

-In 2004, much of the archives was acquired by the British Library, including the Punch table.
-The long, oval, Victorian table was brought into the offices some time around 1855, and was used for staff meetings and on other occasions.
+Early in the magazine's history, Bradbury and Evans bought a deal dining table for its offices, (Note: The precise time of the acquisition is apparently not clear, but John Leech dated the carving of his initials on the table 1854; signatory Douglas Jerrold died 1857.) and this was used for staff meetings and on other occasions.
 The wooden surface is scarred with the carved initials of the magazine's long-term writers, artists, and editors, as well as six invited "strangers", including James Thurber and Charles III (then Prince of Wales).
 Mark Twain declined the invitation, saying that the already-carved initials of William Makepeace Thackeray included his own.
+After Al-Fayed bought the magazine, the table briefly sat in the boardroom at Harrods; then, in 2004, it was among the Punch archives acquired by the British Library.
+Also acquired was a statue of "Mr Punch" based on a drawing by Bernard Partridge, which once stood outside the magazine's Bouverie Street offices, and is on display on the terrace outside the Library's restaurant.